Skip to content

 • Unlimited calling in the US, Canada, Mexico, and Puerto Rico

-• Texting (SMS only) in the US and Canada
+• Texting in the US and Canada

 Cons

-• Texting only available on higher tiers
+• Texting is only available on higher tiers

-Ooma is a legacy VoIP service provider, which means, like Vonage, its interface isn’t ultra-modern.
-But it does offer a number of key business calling features and a few older functionalities (like overhead paging systems) should your business need them.
+Ooma Office is a legacy VoIP service provider, which means, like Vonage, its interface isn’t ultra-modern.
+But it does offer a number of key calling features and a few older functionalities (like overhead paging systems) should your business need them.

 Key features of Ooma